• About Texas Travel Talk

 Pioneer Plaza

-Our tour guide arrived in an open-air golf car that sported steer horns on the front.
+Our tour guide arrived in an open-air golf cart that sported steer horns on the front.
 We loaded up with a Texas couple and headed for the first stop, one of my favorites – Pioneer Plaza.
 In the plaza is a beautiful bronze statue created by Robert Summers of Glen Rose, Texas.
-The sculpture is a re-creation of a cattle drive where three horse-riding cowboys drive the longhorn cattle.
+The sculpture is a recreation of a cattle drive, where three horse-riding cowboys lead a herd of longhorn cattle.
 The sculpture is believed to be the largest bronze sculpture of its type in the world.
+Check out a Pioneer Plaza tour.

 Top Sites To See In Dallas For First-Timers - Jeffress Fountain